 The AAS BS radio architecture is represented by three main functional blocks, the transceiver unit array (TRXUA), the radio distribution network (RDN), and the antenna array (AA).
 The transceiver units (TRXU) interface with the base band processing within the AAS BS.

 The TRXUA consists of multiple transmitter units (TXU) and receiver units (RXUs).
 The TXU takes the baseband input from the AAS BS and provides the RF TX outputs.
-The transmitted signal of the same band from different transceiver units does not appear at a common TAB connector.
-The RF TX outputs are distributed to the AA via a RDN.
+The transmitted signal of the same carrier from different transceiver units does not appear at a common TAB connector.
+The RF TX outputs are distributed to the AA via the RDN.
 The RXU performs the reverse of the TXU operations.
 The RDN performs the distribution of the TX outputs into the corresponding antenna paths and antenna elements, and a distribution of RX inputs from antenna paths in the reverse direction.
 The TXU and RXU can be separated and can have different mapping through the RDN towards the AA.

 The transceiver array boundary (TAB) is the point or points at which the TRXUA is connected to the RDN.
 The point where a TXU or RXU connects with the RDN is equivalent to an "antenna connector" of a non-AAS BS and is called "Transceiver Array Boundary connector" (TAB connector).
 The TAB connector is defined as conducted requirement reference point.
 The transmitted signal per carrier from one Transmitter Unit appear at one or more TAB connector(s) and the received signals per carrier from one or more TAB connector(s) appear at a single RXU.